hcwong/fpl-analyser/README.md

 ## TODO
 Many more.
-Change the entry point to the visualization and not fplrequests.py Planning on integrating Numpy and MatplotLib for data visualization and graphs Tests
+Planning on integrating Numpy and MatplotLib for data visualization and graphs Create a visualization class to handle all the visualizations Create a proper entry point for the project
+Tests